NavigationContentFooter

 4. Configure graphics card and SCSI controller available for the virtual machine.
 If no special requirements are needed, leave the default settings:

 5. Set the parameters of the virtual hard drive.
-You can go with the default settings and set the disk size towards your requirements:
+You can go with the default settings and set the disk size to your requirements:

 6. Choose the CPU settings for the virtual machine.
 You may set the number of Sockets, Cores and the Type based on your own requirements: